 4. Target your Advertising.
 Two or three mismanaged ads in poorly targeted or low traffic mediums won’t cut it.
 Free or poorly rated and/or mixed message mediums, or using representatives with little credibility seldom makes the grade and are more likely to waste your time and money, and attract the wrong people.
 Invest well, as businesses can take time to sell - influencing factors include price, type, ease of finance, market conditions and your marketing efforts.
 Spend time ensuring your ad copy is sharp.
 If you want your best price and buyer, then target your advertising using proven mediums and tools run by reputable operators:

-- Databases: are they current, qualified and suitable?
+- Databases: are they current, well qualified and suitable?
 How many prospective buyers will get to see your business?

 - Word of mouth: Business Brokers or Agents, are they experienced, active, well connected and respected operators?

 This may sound complicated, but isn't.
 It's about getting you thinking straight so you get to maximise your prospects while managing your marketing spend.
 Selling your business will be one of the most important things you'll do - you get a single chance to put a price on it, and market possibly years of effort - and once you sign the sales documents, it's over.

 If you make an effort to understand the steps in selling, of who your likely buyer may be, then careful planning - with a little help from professionals, will get you well on the way towards striking a deal that's right for you.

 In this category:

 - How to list a business for sale and sell